Do you want to start a Gymnastic Instruction business plan?

 7.1 Company Staff

 - 1 Co-Manager to help in overall operations

 - 3 Specialized Trainers

 - 1 Accountant

 - 2 Drivers

 7.2 Average Salary of Employees

 |Year 1||Year 2||Year 3|

 When starting a business, people think about finances first.
-So it is normal if you are wondering how much does it cost to open a gymnastics facility.
-Curious about this aspect of the business, Harriot decided to look into the finances of Flip Ahead and how they will be managed.
+So it is normal if you are wondering how much it costs to open a gymnastics facility.
+Curious about this aspect of the business, Harriot decided to look into the financial management of Flip Ahead.

 8.1 Important Assumptions